 Distance from Los Angeles: 310 miles / 5 hours drive time

-Mammoth Lakes is a bit of a drive for a weekend trip, however it’s absolutely worth it if you’re looking to escape to nature.
+Mammoth Lakes is a bit of a drive for a weekend trip, however, it’s absolutely worth it if you’re looking to escape to nature and love mountain vacations.
 The winter season will see a huge influx of Californians who are seeking to hit the slopes, but the off-season will be a delight of downtime and relaxation.

 Each of these weekend getaways from Los Angeles will help you reconnect with nature and recharge your batteries before you head back into the bustle of LA.